Janelle is a freelance writer and mentor who loves good, clean movies and music that inspires and helps people.

 - Becoming Jane (2007)

 - Pride & Prejudice: A Latter-Day Comedy (2003)

 1. Austenland (2013)

 Austenland is based on the novel by Shannon Hale.
 It's about a woman, Jane Haynes, who is so obsessed with Mr. Darcy in Pride and Prejudice that it gets in the way of her love life.

 She compares all men to Mr. Darcy as acted by Colin Firth in the BBC miniseries.
 She uses up all her savings and travels to Austenland, a theme park, to find her Darcy and meet other Austen fans.

 2. Death Comes to Pemberley (2013)

-This mini series consists of three episodes.
-It follows six years after the events in Pride and Prejudice.
-Mr. Darcy and Miss Elizabeth Bennet are married and years later they are having a family at Pemberley.
+This mini-series consists of three episodes taking place six years after the events in Pride and Prejudice.
+Mr. Darcy and Miss Elizabeth Bennet are married and years later are having a family at Pemberley.
 These episodes involve a great murder mystery.

 The cast consists of Matthew Rhys, Anna Maxwell Martin, Jenna Coleman, Matthew Goode, Trevor Eve, Alexandra Moen, Tom Ward, Eleanor Tomlinson, Rebecca Front, and James Fleet.